 Using soundfonts that are located somewhere other than the file system is possible via BASS_MIDI_FontInitUser.

 The SF2 synthesis model is fully supported, as are all SF2 generators.
-Basic support for the note velocity to attenuation (initialAttenuation), note velocity to filter cutoff (initialFilterFc) and note velocity to modulation envelope filter cutoff (modEnvToFilterFc), note velocity to volume envelope attack/decay/release (attackVolEnv/decayVolEnv/releaseVolEnv), note velocity to start offset (startAddrsOffset), key number to attenuation, key number to filter cutoff, and key number to pan modulators is also included.
+Support for the note velocity to attenuation (initialAttenuation), note velocity to filter cutoff (initialFilterFc), note velocity to modulation envelope filter cutoff (modEnvToFilterFc), note velocity to volume envelope attack/decay/release (attackVolEnv/decayVolEnv/releaseVolEnv), note velocity to start offset (startAddrsOffset), key number to attenuation, key number to filter cutoff, and key number to pan modulators is also included.
 MIDI CC21-24 to initialFilterFc/initialAttenuation/attackVolEnv/decayVolEnv/releaseVolEnv/releaseModEnv/modEnvToFilterFc modulators are also supported, but each CC can only have one destination per-preset.
 In each case, all curve types are supported and multiple modulators in the global/instrument/preset zones is supported but only if they are identical (eg. all negative unipolar linear).
 If different types are present on a preset then the last one (with a non-zero amount) will be used.
 The SF2 spec's slightly strange default note velocity to filter cutoff modulator is not used.